lerna-lite/lerna-lite/README.md

 # install any of the optional commands (refer to installation table)
 npm install @lerna-lite/publish -D -W
 ```
-> **Note** you might see a lot of diff changes in your changelog.md files after switching from Lerna, that is totally normal since Lerna-Lite has code in place to remove extra empty lines that Lerna was adding for no reason.
+> **Note** you might see a lot of diff changes in your `changelog.md` files after switching from Lerna, that is totally expected since Lerna-Lite has code in place to remove extra empty lines that Lerna was adding for no reason.

 ## Project Demo?